alexpolt/alexpolt.github.io/src/motivation.md

 <!-- md bug of not closing list if the first letter is space -->

-> Try to find something that makes you feel alive
+> Try to find something that makes you feel alive.

   If you've went through all of the above and still struggling with finding a reason to live, then try hard to realize your purpose in this world.
 Family, kids, business?
 Why not.